AI-CTO/AI-CTO/documentation/architecture.md

 2. **previous_projects.html** – A page that displays a list of previous projects.
 It includes an option to edit individual projects.

-3. **update_project.html** – A form or interface for updating existing project information.
+3. **update_project.html** – A text input field for updating existing project information.
 This template allows users to modify details about a project to iteratively enhance assessment scores.

-4. **visualization.html** – A page dedicated to visualizing projects on scatter plots.
+4. **visualization.html** – A page dedicated to visualizing all projects on a scatter plot. x and y axes are business and customer novelty respectively

 Each template is designed to allow seamless user interactions, with navigation elements provided via `layout.html` and content-specific functionality managed through the other templates.
 The user interface is clean and modular, ensuring an efficient and user-friendly experience across all pages.